- Reading Time = 4 1/2 minutes

 Are you considering replacing your gas furnace?
-This article can help you make an informed decision.
+This article can help you make an informed decision about when the time is right.

 Natural gas is one of the most economical sources of energy for home heating.
 That’s why, according to the Natural Gas Supply Association’s, 62 million homes (56 percent of the North American total) have a natural gas furnace.
-It’s the most popular heating option, and has been for years.
+It’s the most popular heating option, and has been for years because natural gas is almost always the most economical source of heating energy.

 Fun fact: The concept for the first gas furnace was created and patented in 1919 by Alice Parker of Morristown, N.J.
 That’s her below.

 Judging by the number of emails I get from people wondering about (and worrying about) their gas furnace heating system, furnace replacement is a hot topic.
-More than most nations in the world, we rely on modern furnaces to keep our homes liveable in winter.
-This is why gas furnace replacement is top-of-mind for many Canadians owning a gas furnace more than 15 years old.
+Furnace replacement is top-of-mind for most people who rely on a furnace, especially when it’s more than 15 years old.

 How old is old enough for a new high efficiency furnace installation?
 What gas furnace cost am I looking at?
 What new high efficiency furnaces are best?
 What do I need to optimize my energy efficiency?
-How do I choose an HVAC contractor to put in my new gas furnace?
-These are typical questions I get, and there are three things to keep in mind as you manage your gas furnace installation.
+How do I choose an HVAC contractor to install my new gas furnace?
+These are typical questions I get, and there are three things to keep in mind as you manage your gas furnace installation plans.

 Is It Time to Replace My Gas Furnace?